conedevelopment/sprucecss/README.md

 <details>
   <summary>
-    [This collection of reusable user interfaces](https://sprucecss.com/ui/getting-started/introduction) aims to help you create more coherently with Spruce CSS.
+    <a href="https://sprucecss.com/ui/getting-started/introduction">This collection of reusable user interfaces</a> aims to help you create more coherently with Spruce CSS.
   </summary>

   ### Components